Quints497/IntelligentSystems1/README.md

 # Spam Filter

-This project aims to develop a robust spam filter using machine learning techniques to auomatically categoise emails as spam or non-spam.
-The filter helps users to avoid the hassle of dealing with unimportant or scam emails, ensuring that important messages are not missed.
+This project aims to develop a robust spam filter using machine learning techniques to automatically categorise emails as spam or non-spam.
+The filter helps users avoid the hassle of dealing with unimportant or scam emails, ensuring that important messages are not missed.

 ## Dataset

 The dataset used for training the spam filter consists of 4601 instances, with each instance containing 57 attributes.
-The attributes include features such as word frequence, character frequency, and capital run length statistics.
+The attributes include features such as word frequency, character frequency, and capital run length statistics.
 The target attribute represents whether an email is spam or not, with a binary value (0 or 1)

 ## Algorithm

 The selected algorithm for this project is a hard voting classifier, which combines a Neural Network and Random Forest classifier.
-Through extensive experimentation and hyperparamater tuning using Grid Search with 5-fold cross-validation, these two classififers have shown the highest performance individually.
-By leveraging the strengths of both algorithms, we aim to acheive higher accuracy and precision in spam classification.
+Through extensive experimentation and hyperparameter tuning using Grid Search with 5-fold cross-validation, these two classifiers have shown the highest performance individually.
+By leveraging the strengths of both algorithms, we aim to achieve higher accuracy and precision in spam classification.

 ## Evaluation